ebaauw/ph.sh/README.md

 ### Installation

 - Copy `ph.sh` and `json.sh` to a directory in your `$PATH`, e.g. `~/bin` or `/usr/local/bin`;
-- Load the functions by issuing `. ph.sh` from the command line;
+- Load the commands by issuing `. ph.sh` from the command line;
 - Check that your bridge can be reached by issuing `ph_config` from the command line;
 - Create a username by issuing `ph_createuser` from the command line;
 - Include the following lines in your `.profile` or `.bashrc`: